composablesys/collabs/docs/src/advanced/events.md

 });
 ```

-This works because a `Runtime` "Change" event is dispatched whenever the local user performs an operation or a message is received from another user.
+This works because a `IRuntime` "Change" event is dispatched whenever the local user performs an operation or a message is received from another user.
 Of course, it might be inefficient or interact poorly with the UI.

 ## API

-See [`EventEmitter`](../api/collabs/classes/EventEmitter.html). `Collab` (hence all collaborative data structures) and `Runtime` have `EventEmitter` as a superclass/superinterface, hence they have the following methods:
+See [`EventEmitter`](../api/collabs/classes/EventEmitter.html). `Collab` (hence all collaborative data structures) and `IRuntime` have `EventEmitter` as a superclass/superinterface, hence they have the following methods:

 - `on` adds an event listener.
 Calling `on`'s return value removes the listener.
 - `once` adds an event listener that is called only once, on the next event.
 Calling `once`'s return value before the next event removes the listener.